F3real/F3real.github.io/content/pwnable_tw_start.md

     0xffffd304 : offset    0 - size   40 ($sp + -0x18 [-6 dwords])
     Reference to pattern buffer not found in memory

-We see that offset of `EIP` is 20.
+We see that the offset of `EIP` is 20.
 Since binary is very small there is only one `ret;` instruction so it is probably not exploitable using ROP.
-Other problem is that we have **NX** bit set which means we also can’t use shellcode.
+Another problem is that we have **NX** bit set which means we also can’t use shellcode.
 At this point I was stuck.
-Challenge looked way harder then first challenge in series should be, so I decided to inspect binary a bit more.
+Challenge looked way harder then the first challenge in series should be, so I decided to inspect binary a bit more.
 Let’s run `readelf`:

     root@kali:~/ctf/pwnable.tw_start# readelf -l ./start